VidYen/vidhash/vidyen-vidhash/README.md

 = 1.1.1 =

-- Fix: Compatibility with 2.2.4 VYPS
+- Fix: Compatibility with 2.2.4 VYPS.
+If you use that version of VYPS you must install that version as well.
+Otherwise standalone is fine.

 = 1.1.0 =